stephen-rouxel/gradle-baseline/README.md

     - `shadowJar` to generate fat jars.
 - [License Report](https://plugins.gradle.org/plugin/com.github.jk1.dependency-license-report) for
   generating reports about the licenses of dependencies
-    - `generateLicenseReport` to generate fat jars.
+    - `generateLicenseReport` to generate a license report.

 ## Licenses